lauriedavies99/Robotic-Arm/README.md

-# Robotic-Arm
+# Robotic-Arm -- WIP
-Personal Project used to learn robotics
+Arduino used to control a number of servos giving the arm 3 DOF.